Igor-Konyaga/car-rental/README.md

 2. Catalog page (On this page, you can view all the cars available for rent.
    There is also filtering of cars by brand, price per hour, and mileage.
-When the user clicks on heart, the car is added to the list of favorites, which can be viewed on the favorites page).
+When the user clicks on heart, the car is added to the list of favorites, which can be viewed on the favorites page.
+Pagination is also implemented here.
+   First, twelve cars are shown.
+When you click on the load more button, twelve more are added).

 ![CatalogPage](./src/assets/Catalog.png)